boge12/RunBridge/Docs/Troubleshooting.md

    - Temporarily disable / forget other footpods and test again.

 2. **Ensure you stayed in System Ready:**
-   - During the run, LED should be solid:
+   - During the run, LED should be solid green
-     - XIAO: solid green
-     - Raytac: solid blue
    - If it kept bouncing between states (fast blink, scanning), the connection to treadmill or watch may be unstable.

 3. **Check treadmill behavior:**